KorroQln/aws-hardened-golden-ami/README.md

 ## Configuration
 1. Create a S3 bucket and upload build kits in S3 bucket
-2. Create IAM Role and attach required policies:
+2. Create IAM Role and attach any required policies
 4. Create build components for Image Receipt
     - Choose a base image for customizations
     - Add any necessary software from the base image